MikroElektronika/mikrosdk_click_v2/clicks/dac16/README.md

 ## Example Description

-> This example demonstrates the use of DAC 16 click board by changing the voltage level on the OUT0 as well as the waveform signals from a function generator on the OUT1.
+> This example demonstrates the use of DAC 16 Click board by changing the voltage level on the OUT0 as well as the waveform signals from a function generator on the OUT1.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c